doctrine/orm/docs/en/tutorials/getting-started.rst

 of your entity to external services, while allowing you to keep type safety in place.

-Such approach is good choice for RAD (rapid application development), but may bring problems later down the road, because providing such easy way to modify any field in your entity means the entity itself cannot ensure it's in valid state.
+Such approach is a good choice for RAD (rapid application development), but may bring problems later down the road, because providing such an easy way to modify any field in your entity means the entity itself cannot ensure it's in valid state.
 Having entity in invalid state is dangerous, because it's one step away from being implicitly saved in database, thereby